antonio-gabriele-rizzo/TechLab-Microsoft-Intune-Administration-Portfolio/01-Creating-the-Intune-Lab-Environment/Creating-the-Intune-Lab-Environment.md

 | Subscription Length | 1 Month |
 | Billing Frequency | Monthly |

-These settings minimise the financial commitment should automatic renewal occur.

 After the trial was activated, recurring billing was configured to cancel automatically when the trial expires.

 ![Renewal Settings](screenshots/intune-trial-renewal-settings.png)

 ---

-# Activating the Microsoft Intune Trial
+# Activating the Trial

-After reviewing the renewal settings, select **Start Free Trial** to begin the Microsoft Intune Plan 1 Trial.

-Microsoft provisions the subscription and adds it to the existing Microsoft 365 tenant.
+Select **Start Free Trial**.

-Once the activation has completed successfully, Microsoft displays a confirmation page indicating that the Microsoft Intune Plan 1 Trial has been added to the organisation.
+After a few moments Microsoft confirms that the Microsoft Intune Plan 1 Trial has been successfully added to the tenant.

-This confirms that the subscription has been successfully provisioned.

 ![Microsoft Intune Trial Activated](screenshots/intune-trial-activated.png)